Looking for a Used Patriot in your area?

 Owner kudos, on the other hand, go out to the Patriot’s rugged looks, stellar gas mileage, improved suspension, and surprisingly compliant ride, as well as its class-leading off-road handling characteristics.
 Of course, this capable SUV’s base MSRP of just over $15,800 adds immeasurably to its value in the minds of virtually all owners.

-Talk about the 2011 Jeep Patriot
+Cars compared to 2011 Jeep Patriot

 Jeep Patriot Questions

 Transmission Overheating Due To Diffrent Size Tires, And Or Battery?

 My transmission temperature light came on a few months ago while moving from orlando to tampa.
 I live in florida its hot already but I have never had issues.
 When it happen the first time it, as a saf...

 2020 Class Action Lawsuit

 Hi everyone, I am having the same trouble with my 2011 jeep patriot.
 The problem I am having is with the rollover valve which is located in the gas tank.
 When I put fuel in, it acts like it is full...